 For the last few years, Coney Island Amusement Park was under threat of being completely torn down and rebuilt.
-Well, a lot of new attractions have been added and it's brighter than I ever remember!
+Instead, a lot of new attractions have been added and it's brighter than I ever remember!
 The only complaint I have…ironically of course…is that the boardwalk gets very dirty after a time.
 Especially on the weekends.
 But what's Coney Island without the mess?
-As of this summer it's actually become even more 'family friendly.'
+As of this summer it's actually become more family friendly.
 Though you'll still find your usual drunks and troublemakers and such roaming the boardwalk at night.
-Sigh, nothing in this world is untainted..nothing.
+Sigh, nothing in this world is untainted…nothing.

-The new developers still left us with some dignity and didn't remove our famous Wonder Wheel and Cyclone.
-Those two rides have been designated Historical landmarks.
-I do miss seeing the spooky, vine-covered abandoned Thunder bolt ride.
+The new developers left us with some dignity and didn't remove our famous Wonder Wheel and Cyclone.
+Those rides had been designated Historical landmarks.
+I miss seeing the spooky, vine-covered abandoned Thunder bolt ride.
 Around since 1925, it was finally discontinued in 1982 after a fire.
 (Hey, maybe Jeffrey Jones got to ride it!)
-It was demolished in 2000 before proposals were able to get approved to make it a landmark. :(
+It was demolished in 2000 before proposals were able to get approved to make it a landmark.

-For now, though somewhat altered, Coney Island still stands.
-However, I'm COMPLETELY miffed the removed the old Antique shooting gallery.
+For now, Coney Island still stands.
+However, I'm COMPLETELY miffed they removed the old Antique shooting gallery.
 I used to love to 'hit' the target on the Piano player and watch the dummy plunk down and bang the keys in Slow-motion.
 Or the spinning beer can and the giant bear that rose up and growled.
 I can still hear all the crazy noises in my mind whenever anyone hit those funky targets.
 They used real .22 rifles too and you got a bunch of shots for fifty cents.